-These condensed consolidated interim financial statements have been prepared as at August 31, 2021 after giving effect to the reverse takeover of the Company by Georgetown which was completed on June 17, 2021.
+These consolidated financial statements have been prepared as at November 30, 2021 after giving effect to the reverse takeover of the Company by Georgetown which was completed on June 17, 2021.
 As a result of the RTO, the former shareholders of Georgetown acquired control of Westbridge and the transaction has been accounted for as a share-based payment in accordance with IFRS 2, by which Georgetown acquired the net assets and listing status of Westbridge.

-The condensed consolidated interim financial statements include the accounts of the Company and its wholly-owned subsidiaries:
+The consolidated financial statements include the accounts of the Company and its subsidiaries:

-- Georgetown Solar Inc, a company incorporated in Alberta, Canada; - Portrush Petroleum USA, a company incorporated in the USA; and - Westbridge Energy UK Limited, a company incorporated in England and Wales.
+- Georgetown Solar Inc, a company incorporated in Alberta, Canada; - Portrush Petroleum USA, a company incorporated in the USA; - Westbridge Energy (U.S.) Corp, a company incorporated in the USA; - Accalia Point Solar LLC, a company incorporated in the USA; - Sunnynook Solar Energy Inc, a company incorporated in Alberta, Canada; and - Westbridge Energy UK Limited, a company incorporated in England and Wales.